epeios-q37/atlas-python/atlastk/README.md

 ## *Raspberry Pi*/*ODROID-C2*

+**If the applications do not work on your *Raspberry Pi*, please see this issue: <https://github.com/epeios-q37/atlas-python/issues/1>**

 The *GPIO* and *RGB* applications are designed to be used on a *Raspberry Pi* or a *ODROID-C2*.

 For the *Raspberry Pi*, the `RPi.GPIO` *Python* module have to be installed (this is probably already the case).